dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Parameters

+{% table %}

-parameter
+- parameter

-default
+- default

-explanation
+- explanation

+---

-author
+- author
+-

-The commit author
+- The commit author

+---

-message
+- message
+-

-The commit message
+- The commit message

+---

-graph\_type
+- graph\_type

-instance
+- instance

-either instance or schema.
+- either instance or schema.
 Used to switch between submitting to the instance or the schema graph.

+---

-id
+- id
+-

-If given, the document to delete.
+- If given, the document to delete.
 If not given, it is expected that the post data will contain a list of ids to delete.

+---

-nuke
+- nuke

-false
+- false

-If true, delete everything at this resource location (dangerous!).
+- If true, delete everything at this resource location (dangerous!).

+{% /table %}

 #### Specifying what documents to delete